tcltk/tcl/doc/markdown/variable.md

 # Name

-variable - create and initialize a namespace variable
+variable - Create and initialize a namespace variable

 # Synopsis